vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

-Hydrogen Specification 0.2.1b
+Jegudiel Specification 0.2.1b
 ================================================================================

 §0 About This Document
 --------------------------------------------------------------------------------
-This document specifies the data structures used by the Hydrogen loader, the system state after the loader has finished, and the system capabilities that the loader requires.
-The hydrogen.h header file in loader/inc/hydrogen.h and in build/hydrogen.h after the loader has been compiled is regarded as part of this specification.
+This document specifies the data structures used by the Jegudiel loader, the system state after the loader has finished, and the system capabilities that the loader requires.
+The jegudiel.h header file in jegudiel/inc/jegudiel.h and in build/include/jegudiel.h after the loader has been compiled is regarded as part of this specification.

-The values and definitions in this specification are subject to change in further versions of Hydrogen, potentially breaking downward compatibility.
+The values and definitions in this specification are subject to change in further versions of Jegudiel, potentially breaking downward compatibility.
 This document does not guarantee correct behavior of any of the shipped or described software components.

 §1 Kernel Binary
 --------------------------------------------------------------------------------
-Hydrogen searches for an ELF64 kernel binary attached as a Multiboot module with a cmdline string that begins with "kernel64", loads it into virtual memory and jumps to its entry point after the system has been set up to a defined state.
+Jegudiel searches for an ELF64 kernel binary attached as a Multiboot module with a cmdline string that begins with "kernel64", loads it into virtual memory and jumps to its entry point after the system has been set up to a defined state.
-The kernel can specify an entry point for application processors (see §6.3);
-when none is given, the APs will halt on kernel entry.

 The kernel binary must not be loaded to any virtual address in low memory to avoid interference with identity mappings in the lower half of the address space.

 §2 Physical Memory
 --------------------------------------------------------------------------------
-Hydrogen is loaded at 0x100000 (1MiB mark) by the Multiboot loader.
-The physical memory from that mark to 0x108000 is occupied by Hydrogen's code and data that can be reclaimed after the kernel has been loaded.
-The system and info structures begin on 0x108000:
+Jegudiel is loaded at 0x1000000 (16-MiB mark) by the Multiboot loader.
+The physical memory from that point to 0x1059000 is occupied by Jegudiel's code and data that can be reclaimed after the kernel has been loaded.

-0x108000-0x109000: The Interrupt Descriptor Table (256 entries, 16 bytes each).<br />
-0x109000-0x10A000: The Global Descriptor Table (256 entries, 16 bytes each).<br />
-0x10A000-0x10B000: The boot Page Model Level 4 (PML4).<br />
-0x10B000-0x10C000: The PDP for identity mapping.<br />
-0x10C000-0x14C000: The 64 PDs for identity mapping.<br />
-0x14C000-0x14D000: The root info table (hy_info_root_t).<br />
-0x14D000-0x14E000: The memory map info table (hy_info_mmap_t).<br />
-0x14E000-0x14F000: The module info table (hy_info_module_t).<br />
-0x14F000-0x150000: The IO APIC info table (hy_info_ioapic_t).<br />
-0x150000-0x151000: The string table.<br />
-0x151000-  ...   : The CPU info table (hy_info_cpu_t).<br />

-The size of the CPU info table depends on the number of CPUs that are installed into the system.
 Although the placement of the info structures is static (in this version), use the offset fields in the root info table (see §5.1) to access the other tables.

-After the info tables Hydrogen places other dynamically allocated structures, such as the kernel code, the data loaded from the binary and the paging structures for mapping the kernel and the multiboot modules.
+After the info tables Jegudiel places other dynamically allocated structures, such as the kernel code, the data loaded from the binary and the paging structures for mapping the kernel and the multiboot modules.

 The free_paddr field in the root info table contains the first freely usable address after this block of memory.
 The remaining physical memory (except when